Tokyo German Village

 Here are some ways to enjoy Tokyo German Village:

-Enjoy Attractions: Have fun riding thrilling attractions like the "Vingo," a 50-meter-high roller coaster, and the "Tree House Adventure."
+Enjoy the attractions: Ride thrilling attractions such as “Vingo,” a 50-meter-tall roller coaster, and “Tree House Adventure” for an exciting experience.

-Stroll Through Flowers and Gardens: Explore beautiful gardens such as the rose garden and the German garden, marveling at the seasonal flowers, especially during the blooming season from spring to early summer.
+Stroll through flowers and gardens: Walk through beautiful gardens such as the rose garden and the German garden, and enjoy the beauty of flowers in every season.
+The rose season from spring to early summer is especially not to be missed.

-Shopping: Tokyo German Village features shops with European goods and antique furniture, perfect for finding unique items and souvenirs.
+Shopping: Tokyo German Village has shops lined with European sundries and antique furniture.
+It is the perfect place to look for unique items and souvenirs.

-Mini-Golf: Enjoy the largest mini-golf course in the Kanto region with 72 holes across four courses, all using natural grass, each offering unique play experiences.
+Pitch-and-putt golf: Enjoy one of the largest pitch-and-putt golf courses in the Kanto region, with 72 holes across 4 courses, all using natural European turf, with each course offering its own unique style of play.

-Illumination: Three million bulbs illuminate the vast area in vibrant colors.
-Highly recommended are the "Light and Sound Show," "Rainbow Tunnel," and "3D Illumination."
+Highly recommended are the “Light and Sound Show,” the “Rainbow Tunnel,” and the “3D Illumination.”

 Tokyo German Village Movies